There is no good in arguing with the wind. The only argument available with an east wind is to put on your coat. (James Russell Lowell)

 Acceptance doesn’t mean giving up.
 It means that we appreciate the fact that recovery takes time; it means coming to terms with the fact that there are some things, which we cannot change.

 People who accept themselves are not over-critical of themselves or others; they are both compassionate and realistic.
 They look at themselves as they are and strive for a better understanding of what they want to change.
 We cannot remove a problem until we accept we have one.
 Acceptance helps us to move on instead of postponing and wanting the impossible.
-In recovery some days can be better than others can.
-In process we learn to accept ourselves for what we are.
+In recovery from eating distress/eating disorder, some days can be better than others can.
+In this process we learn to accept ourselves for what we are.
 When we suffer from an emotional distress we live a life of ‘if only…’.
 Most of the times the ‘if only…’ is a wish for a magical change, but prevents a realistic approach to change.
 The ‘if only’ syndrome automatically puts us down.
 Learning to accept ourselves and reality in which we find ourselves helps us to move onwards.

 Acceptance is a very important part of happiness, contentment, health and growth.